 A minor in international studies requires 18 semester hours.
-A student majoring in any field may elect to minor in international studies, but the minor is especially recommended for students majoring in business, communication, history, political science or sociology.
+A student majoring in any field may find the minor in international studies to be a complement to his/her studies and useful to placing those studies in a global context.
 The minor requires six semester hours of foreign language excluding 100-level courses, INS 410 and nine semester hours from the approved International Studies electives listed below.

-International Studies Minor Requirements SH
+International Stu SH

-Non-Native Language je (200-level or above) 6
+Non-Native Lang guage (200-level or above) 6

-NINE HOURS FROM:
+NINE HOURS FRO DM:

-GPY 201 HIS 421 POL 225 SOC 312 SOC 360 World Regional Geography Making of the Contemporary World International Politics Modernization and Social Change Latin America 9
+GPY 201 World Regional Geography

+HIS 421 Making of the Contemporary World

+POL 225 International Politics 9

+SOC 312 Modernization and Social Change

+SOC 360 Latin America

 INS 410 International Studies 3

 TOTAL 18